F-Stack/f-stack/dpdk/doc/guides/tools/testeventdev.rst

 stages through the ``--wlcores``, ``--plcores`` and the ``--stlist`` application command line arguments respectively.

-The producer(s) injects the events to eventdev based the first stage sched type list requested by the user through ``--stlist`` the command line argument.
+The producer(s) injects the events to eventdev based on the first stage sched type list requested by the user through ``--stlist`` command line argument.
+It can inject a burst of events using ``--prod_enq_burst_sz`` command line argument.

 Based on the number of stages to process(selected through ``--stlist``), The application forwards the event to next upstream queue and terminates when it